Aug

 WhyDid Wisdom: Dog Days of Dating

 mand and his dogI’ve been irrationally angry today- though some close to me might argue that it’s actually quite rational as of late.
 Luckily, they are wise enough to know not to argue with me on a day such as this… cause I’m quite likely to high kick someone given my current mood.
-That’s why I figure now’s as good a time as any to drop a little dating knowledge on you ladies.
+That’s why I figure now’s as good a time as any to drop a little dating knowledge on you ladies, and look for local singles.
 Brace yourselves…

 Time and time again, I hear women complaining about what dogs men are.
 First of all, don’t insult dogs (and my best friend) like that.
 Secondly, who do you think is to blame for men behaving so badly?
 Two guesses and one of them is not his mother.